5 Apps to Make You More Productive

 College life can be overwhelming as you try to manage your classes, extracurricular obligations and social life.
 Some students get so flustered that they procrastinate or miss assignments, with their grades suffering in the process.

-Whether you’re pursuing a business degree, science degree or hotel management degree program or course, college life can be overwhelming as you try to manage your classes, extracurricular obligations and social life.
+College life can be overwhelming as you try to manage your classes, extracurricular obligations and social life.
 During this busy time, technology can make your life more manageable.
 Here are five apps that will help you organize your time and increase your productivity:

 Not only is Evernote free, it is on the list of The New York Times “Top 10 Must-Have Apps.”
 With this app, you can write notes, capture photos, keep to-do lists and record voice reminders.
 You can sync Evernote with all your devices and search for specific notes.
 You can organize notes into specific “notebooks” or with tags and email them to others via Twitter or Facebook.
 College students can use this app to snap photos of PowerPoint slides and textbooks, take and organize class notes for studying later and even to upload their favorite recipes and grocery lists.